omid-s/omid-s.github.io/_pages/about.md

 ## About Me
+I am an incoming Research Scientist at Facebook where I will work in the Systems and Infrastructure organizations.

-I am a PhD.
-Candidate of Computer Science at the [University of Georgia](cs.uga.edu) where I work with [Dr. Kyu H. Lee](http://cobweb.cs.uga.edu/~kyuhlee/).
+I received my Pd.D. of Computer Science from [University of Georgia](cs.uga.edu) where I worked with [Dr. Kyu H. Lee](http://cobweb.cs.uga.edu/~kyuhlee/).
 I have worked as Project Manager, SW Engineer for several years before coming to UGA and since I have worked at a couple of local companies and at NEC Labs America as a research assistant.

 ## Research Interests